elegant-scipy/elegant-scipy/markdown/ch5.markdown

 to the following question: on average, for a random pixel, if we are given its segment ID in one segmentation, how much more *information* do we need to determine its ID in the other segmentation?

+Intuitively, if the two segmentations are exactly alike, then knowing the segment ID in one tells you the segment ID in the other, with no additional information.
+But as the segmentations become more different, knowing an ID in one doesn't tell you everything you need to know about the other.

 ## Information theory in brief